 - Create referrals and follow ups to other social services for participants as part of their continuum of care.

-- Provide Case Management for families to ensure wrap around services are obtained.
+- Provide case management for families to ensure wraparound services are obtained.

 - Other duties as assigned.